Codium-ai/codiumai-vscode-release/README.md

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/OpenCopy.png)

-#### Code analysis
+#### Code explanation

-Read your code analysis written by our TestGPT model.
-You can use it for documentation and to make sure your code is doing what it should.
-Click on the `Code Analysis` tab and find out:
+Read your code explanation written by our TestGPT model.
+You can use it for documentation, see usage examples, and ensure your code does what it should.
+You can generate docstring and merge them directly to your code, and also enhance your code quickly with the `enhance code` option.
+Click on the `Code Explanation` tab and find out:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/CodeAnalysis.png)